grufwub/boncli/README.md

 - talal, the author of **bonclay**, a simple dotfile manager written in go (https://github.com/talal/bonclay)

 - mikefarah, the author of **yq**, a portable command-line YAML processor written in go (https://github.com/mikefarah/yq)

+Roadmap:

+- replace the Python file picker with the planned version re-written in C